患者さん向け Childhood Non-Hodgkin Lymphoma Treatment (PDQ®)

 For information about the treatments listed below, see Treatment Option Overview.

-Treatment with highly active antiretroviral therapy or HAART (a combination of antiretroviral drugs) lowers the risk of non-Hodgkin lymphoma in patients infected with the human immunodeficiency virus (HIV).
+Treatment with highly active antiretroviral therapy or HAART (a combination of antiretroviral drugs) lowers the risk of non-Hodgkin lymphoma in patients infected with HIV.

-Treatment of HIV-related non-Hodgkin lymphoma (NHL) in children may include:
+Treatment of HIV-related non-Hodgkin lymphoma (NHL) in children may include chemotherapy with or without targeted therapy (rituximab).

 Treatment of post-transplant lymphoproliferative disease